proinsias/proinsias.github.io/_posts/2017/2017-02-02-GitHub-Add-emoji-to-repository-description.md

 ---
 layout: single
-title: 'GitHub: Add Emoji To GitHub Repository Description'
+title: "GitHub: Add Emoji To GitHub Repository Description"
 excerpt: A workaround for the limited unicode set
 date: 2017-02-02
 last_modified_at: 2023-04-26 13:22:37